sherryduong93/Anime_Recommender/README.md

 <br>App Demo:<br>
 ![image](images/app-demo2.gif)

 * On the Recommeder page, you can view the most popular anime, or filter to the most popular anime for specific genre.
+Most popular is defined as the most highly rated anime with the highest number of ratings.
 * If you already have an anime that you enjoyed in the past, you can locate the anime_id with the search page, or paste the anime_id into the form to get recommendations.
 * On the recommendations page (below) you will receive 20 recommendations based on similarity to the specified anime, and 20 recommendations based on other user preferences.